janwilmans/guidelines/README.md

 - With 'guidelines' I will almost always refer to structure, language constructs, they are opinionated on what is preferred and what is not.

-> The guidelines are usually good defaults, if you have no reason to deviate from them, apply them.

-Why? because they are the least surprising thing to do.
-I am not claiming _these_ guidelines are the best guidelines ever.
-My recommendation is to take them, discuss them and form your own opinions.
 The real value is having a set of guidelines for your team or ideally, for your organization, so you have shared defaults and style.

 references: